DrJonYearsley/PythonTeaching/README.md

 Displaying graphics using matplotlib

+## SIR_epidemic.ipynb
+Problem to simulate the Swine Flu epidemic in La Gloria, Mexico (March 2009) and visualise the results.

+### Skills:
+Reading python code
+Mathematical operations
+For loops
+Lists in python

 ## DNA_to_aa.ipynb
 This problem takes a DNA sequence and transcribes it into an amino acid sequence.
 Solutions are given in two version: using basic python and using python list comprehension